nyantsaranja/tic-tac-toe/README.md

 Tic tac toe project for a test
 ## how to run the project
-Just pull the repo and open the tic-tac-toe.html file in any browser lien vers l'application deployé: https://tictactoe-nyantsa.tiiny.site/
+Just pull the repo and open the tic-tac-toe.html file in any browser lien vers l'application deployée: https://tictactoe-nyantsa.tiiny.site/